 Gooseberry chopped, mixed with salt, red chilli powder. 😋

 1. Wash and roughly chop gooseberries.

 3. Then fry cumin seeds & garlic cloves using few drops of oil.
 Fry until garlic starts to brown, cumin starts to splutter.

-5. Grind gooseberries along with garlic, cumin seeds, coconut, dried red chillies, tamarind and salt into a smooth paste using as much water as you need.
+5. Grind gooseberries along with garlic, cumin seeds, coconut, dried red chillies, tamarind and salt into a very smooth paste using as much water as you need.

 6. Transfer it into a cooking vessel & add water to bring it to almost watery consistency.

 It'll thicken as it cooks and further thickens as it cools down.
 So keep it little watery to begin with.